 - Vanilla protein powder: Contributes protein and natural sweetness.
 You can use whey or a plant based vanilla protein powder.

-How to Make Healthy Protein Bars – Step by Step Instructions
+How to Make Healthy Protein Bars – Step-by-Step Instructions

 - To start, in a large bowl, mix together the oats and vanilla protein powder.